 What is Suicide Prevention Awareness Month?

 The Canadian Mental Health Association, Windsor-Essex County Branch (CMHA-WECB) in partnership with the Windsor-Essex County Health Unit (WECHU) is leading a campaign to bring awareness about mental health promotion and suicide prevention.
-We have gathered a large network of community partners to plan and organize the third annual Suicide Prevention Awareness campaign.
-This year, events will occur throughout the month of September (click here for the 2019 Calendar of Events – coming soon).The Suicide Prevention Awareness Month planning group includes representatives from all sectors including Workplace, Health Services, Community, School Boards, and Post-Secondary Institutions.
+We have gathered a large network of community partners to plan, organize and celebrate the fifth anniversary of our Suicide Prevention Awareness campaign.
+This year, events will occur throughout the month of September (click here for the 2020 Calendar of Events – coming soon).The Suicide Prevention Awareness Month planning group includes representatives from all sectors including Workplace, Health Services, Police and Emergency Services, Community, School Boards, and Post-Secondary Institutions.

 Why are we Focusing on Suicide Prevention?